-Table 19.
-Build List Optio is (continued)

 If You Are Building Build List Options

+MACLIBs COMPRESS

+(VMFBDMLB)

-MACLIBs (VMFBDMLB) con't
+con't NOCOMPRESS

 specifies whether the MACLIB should be compressed (comments are removed).
 COMPRESS is the default.

-$\leftarrow MODENUM - 2 - + + + + + + + + + + + + + + + + +$

-specifies the file mode number that is appended to the target mode of all objects in the build list. n must be a valid CMS file mode number.
+specifies the file mode number that is appended to the target mode of all objects ir the build list. n must be a valid CMS file mode number.
 The default is 2.

+Modules

-Modules (VMFBDMOD)
+(VMFBDMOD)

-specifies the file mode number that is appended to the target mode of all objects in the build list. n must be a valid CMS file mode number.
+specifies the file mode number that is appended to the target mode of all objects ir the build list. n must be a valid CMS file mode number.
 The default is 2.

-► HLVLCHK →
+HLVLCHK -

 specifies that VMFBDMOD will do highest release level checking when processing objects in the build list.
 Objects in the build list will always be built in a single- system environment, but will only be built when running the build on a member of an SSI cluster that is running the highest release level of the associated product.

-Modules with CPLINK MODENIIM 2
+Modules with CPLINK MODENIUM 2

 (VMFBDPMD)

-specifies the file mode number that is appended to the target mode of all objects in the build list. n must be a valid CMS file mode number.
+specifies the file mode number that is appended to the target mode of all objects ir the build list. n must be a valid CMS file mode number.
 The default is 2.

-► HLVLCHK -►
+HLVLCHK -

 specifies that VMFBDPMD will do highest release level checking when processing objects in the build list.
-Objects in the build list will always be built in a single- system environment, but will only be built when running the build on a member of
+Objects in the build list will always be built in a single- system environment, but will only be built when running the build on a member of an SSI cluster that is running the bighest release level of the associated product